Hybrid physics-data-driven modeling for sea ice thermodynamics and transfer learning: Neural Network and Hybrid Model Evaluation

 To provide an ensemble-level perspective on forecast errors and their reduction by the hybrid systems, Figure~\ref{fig:nrmse_leadtime_fp} shows the time series of the $\text{RMSE}^{\textrm{ens}}$ for the uncorrected Icepack models (top panel) and the $\langle \text{nRMSE} \rangle$ (bottom panel) for the \mbox{Icepack-NN} and \mbox{Icepack-wclim} models.
 For both ice concentration and ice volume, the $\text{RMSE}^{\textrm{ens}}$ of the uncorrected models increases rapidly during the first $200$ days before stabilizing, approaching an almost stationary value after about one year as the models drift toward their own stable annual sea-ice cycles.
+The absence of seasonal variability in the top panel arises from the definition of the metric in Eqs.~\eqref{eq:rmse_met}-\eqref{eqn:ens_rmse}, which averages over forecasts initialized across the annual cycle and thus removes the seasonal signal.
 In the bottom panel, the $\langle \text{nRMSE} \rangle$ values --- corresponding to the slope of a least-squares regression line fitted to the scatter plot data of Figure~\ref{fig:vice_rmse_red_online} --- highlight the discrete-time nature of the hybrid systems, characterized by periods of error growth between successive impulsive corrections.
 The superior performance of the Icepack–NN models is evident, with $\langle \text{nRMSE} \rangle$ for ice volume reaching values close to $0.4$ at long lead times, whereas the corresponding \mbox{Icepack–wclim} value stays above $0.6$.
 Moreover, although the error reduction provided by \mbox{Icepack-wclim} remains relatively stable, a slight upward trend in its $\langle \text{nRMSE} \rangle$ values is visible.
 In contrast, the \mbox{Icepack-NN} curves show a slow decline after approximately 600 days, indicating a gradual improvement over long lead times.

 The performance assessment is completed by examining how the ice-volume RMSE varies with geographic location.
 Figure~\ref{fig:online_RMSE_locs} displays the seasonal evolution of RMSE at a fixed lead time of 1080 days.
 For the uncorrected Icepack model, all locations exhibit a pronounced annual cycle, with generally lower RMSE values from July to November and higher values from December to June.
 A similar seasonal pattern is also visible in the hybrid systems, although it is less pronounced, particularly at the higher-latitude sites P0, P1, and P2.
 Overall, while both hybrid approaches reduce errors relative to the uncorrected forecast, the \mbox{Icepack–NN} configuration delivers the best performance.
 At the lower-latitude locations P3, P4, and P5, the errors to be corrected are smaller, and the performance of the two hybrid systems becomes more similar.
 This is partly because the MSE loss used during training directs the NN to prioritise larger target values.
 In these locations, during the late-summer to early-autumn period, when the true ice volume is zero, \mbox{Icepack–NN} is systematically worse than both the uncorrected model and \mbox{Icepack–wclim}, although the resulting error remains very small.
 Here, the uncorrected forecasts are already highly accurate, and the climatological correction does not introduce additional error, whereas the NN retains a small amount of residual variability despite the true target being zero.